Dodgers vs. Twins Player Props Betting Odds

 Freeman Stats

-- Freeman has 14 doubles, seven home runs, 21 walks and 21 RBI (52 total hits).
+- Freeman has 54 hits with 14 doubles, seven home runs, 22 walks and 22 RBI.
 He's also stolen six bases.

-- Freeman hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .450 with three doubles, two home runs, three walks and seven RBI.
+- Freeman will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .325 with four doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games